CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

 and in particular `DistributedDataParallel` (DDP), offers a nice way of running multi-GPU and multi-node PyTorch jobs.
 Unfortunately, the PyTorch documentation has been a bit lacking in this area, and examples found online can often be out-of-date.

-To make usage of DDP on CSC's supercomputers easier, we have created a [set of examples on how to run simple DDP jobs in the cluster](https://github.com/CSCfi/pytorch-ddp-examples).
+Hence, to make usage of DDP on CSC's supercomputers easier, we have created a [set of examples on how to run simple DDP jobs in the cluster](https://github.com/CSCfi/pytorch-ddp-examples).
 In the examples we use the [rendezvous](https://pytorch.org/docs/stable/elastic/rendezvous.html) mechanism to communcate across nodes, not MPI.

-Example of running PyTorch DDP on a single full node:
+Example Slurm batch job for running PyTorch DDP on a single full node:

 === "Puhti"